The Camino de Santiago is a pilgrimage.

 A pilgrimage walk on the Camino de Santiago is an irrational act.

-We need more people willing to step out of the rat race-mundane-status quo just for the chance to do something irrational.
-Maybe the first step to victory is to recognize there is more to life than the rat race-mundane-status quo that others have convinced you is the key to successful living…
+I think the world needs more people willing to step out of the rat race-mundane-status quo just for the chance to do something irrational.
+Maybe the first step to victory is to recognize there is more to life than the rat race-mundane-status quo that others have convinced us is the key to successful living…